 If you wish to learn about it in a lesson format, I will try to link you to the resources that are good, and won’t cost you an arm or leg.

 And it so happens to be closest to how I look at active stock investing and you can get access to it.

-And I think its a suitable paid course to go for if you wish to shorten your learning curve and get up to speed on active stock investing.
+And I think it’s a suitable paid course to go for if you wish to shorten your learning curve and get up to speed on active stock investing.

-To me it is for you if:
+To me, this course is suitable for you if:

-And students can sign up for these workshops as many times as they wish for (but your mileage may vary)
+And students can sign up for these workshops as many times as they wish (but your mileage may vary)

-Why I think its Suitable for You
+Why I think Investment Quadrant May be Suitable for You

-When I put out something here and recommend it to you, its also putting my reputation on the line.
+When I put out something here and recommend it to you, it’s also putting my reputation on the line.

 So if I work with the folks who are not competent, my reputation gets shot.